 Sec.
 615. Inmates Sentenced to Life with Possibility of Parole

-Requires MDOC to report on number of prisoners who have received life sentences with possibility of parole and who are currently eligible for parole; lists specific information to be included in report.
+Requires MDOC to report on number of prisoners who have received life sentences with possibility of parole and who are currently eligible for parole.

 Sec.
 617. Residential Alternative to Prison Program